vsphere-tmm/Supervisor-Services/README.md

 kubectl config view --flatten --minify -o jsonpath='{.users[0].user.token}'
 ```
 - Open a browser to the service's IP address and enter the token to successfully authenticate.
+- The number of clusters in the Supervisor can affect how long it takes the ClusterAPI plugin to become fully functional.
+Make sure the ClusterAPI plugin is installed for cluster management.
+For more details, [visit here](https://github.com/headlamp-k8s/plugins/tree/main/cluster-api)

 ## External Secrets Operator